Probing small-scale anisotropic inflation with stochastic gravitational-wave background: Introduction

-The remainder of this paper is organized as follows: Section 2 introduces the primordial scalar perturbation in Finsler spacetime.
-In Section 3, we present the formula for \acp{SIGW}.
-In Section 4, we calculate the energy density of \acp{SIGW} within the context of Finslerian inflation.
-Then, we constrain the parameter space of Finslerian inflation in terms of PTA observations.
-We summarize our results in Section 5.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:2.0}, we review the calculations of the second-order \acp{SIGW}.
+In Sec.~\ref{sec:3.0}, we calculate the second-order \acp{SIGW} for cases of anisotropic primordial power spectra.
+In Sec.~\ref{sec:4.0}, we present several models of anisotropic primordial power spectra and use \ac{PTA}+\ac{CMB}+\ac{BAO} data to constrain the anisotropy parameters.
+We summarize our results in Sec.~\ref{sec:5.0}.